 At 54 inches long, it will fit most women from their head to their knees.
 Though it’s made with memory foam so it won’t go flat, it also has cooling technology to help you from overheating.
 And since it’s not exceptionally bulky, you may find you love it so much you continue to use if after pregnancy, too.

 Unlike many memory foam products, this is fully machine washable.
 And though it comes with a removable cover for separate washing, since it’s a standard, though oversized, pillow shape, you can probably find additional covers that will fit it to match the decor in your bedroom.

 The pillow is made with Certi-PUR foam, which means they limit harmful emissions during the production process, and also lack many harmful irritants.
-Plus, they are hypoallergenic and dust mite resistant, making them a great choice for anyone with sensitivities or allergies.
+Plus, they are hypoallergenic and dust mite resistant, making them an excellent choice for anyone with sensitivities or allergies.

 What makes this pillow even better is that it comes with a 100-night sleep guarantee.
 If you’re not satisfied for any reason, you can return the pillow and get a full refund — no questions asked.

 - It will not cause you to overheat.

 - It is machine washable